Founders' Memorial MRT station

 Founders' Memorial MRT station is a non-operational underground Mass Rapid Transit (MRT) station on the Thomson–East Coast Line in Marina East, Singapore.
 Construction began in 2019, and the station is scheduled to open in tandem with the Founders' Memorial in 2028.
-Although the station is completed, trains would skip this station until then and continue its journey towards Tanjong Rhu or Gardens by the Bay.
+Although the station is completed, trains currently skip this station and continue their journey towards Tanjong Rhu or Gardens by the Bay.
 The station is located within the Bay East Garden of Gardens by the Bay, next to the Founders' Memorial.